Ohio State’s Gee Scott Jr. gives homeless Columbus man his dream day - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — An Ohio State football player took an act of kindness and is showing it on social media.

-Junior tight end Gee Scott Jr. posted a video on his YouTube channel Sunday where he gives a homeless man Downtown a dream day.Higher energy bills are coming to Ohio; what you can do to save
+Junior tight end Gee Scott Jr. posted a video on his YouTube channel Sunday where he gives a homeless man Downtown a dream day.Name, image and likeness does not pass for Ohio high school athletics

 Scott said he encountered a homeless man, named Eugene, who asked him for a dollar while he was driving and while he didn’t give money then, he promised to return in an hour for “a good surprise.”